 goral_030

-What looks like teasing, is presumably testing for condition.
-A Large-billed Crow (Corvus macrorhynchos) pinches a Himalayan Gray Goral at Kufri Zoo, India.
+A Large-billed Crow (Corvus macrorhynchos) pinches a Himalayan Grey Goral at Kufri Zoo, India.
+The bird is presumably testing the goral for condition.
+The larger Common Raven is known to attack juvenile ungulates.
 Photo: Ralf Bürglin

 Threats